superdesk/web-publisher/docs/bundles/SWPBridgeBundle/usage.rst

 Using Validator Chain Service
 -----------------------------

-Validator Chain service is used to register all validators with a tag ``validator.http_push_validator``.
+The Validator Chain service is used to register all validators with a tag ``validator.http_push_validator``.

 Usage: